swup/preload-plugin/README.md

 Hovering a link will automatically preload it.
 Enabled by default.

-Hovered links have higher priority than any other running preload request.
+Depending on the user's device, the preload will be triggered when it is hovered with a mouse, touched with a finger, or focused using the keyboard.
+Hovered links are preloaded with higher priority than other running requests.

 ```html
 <a href="/about">About</a> <!-- will preload when hovering -->